 The Victoria Shield is a knock-out impromptu debating competition, open to anyone in the Wellington region.
-It is usually held in September, with all debates taking place on one night.
+It is usually held in August or September, with all debates taking place on one night.

 The actual Victoria Shield was donated by the Victoria University of Wellington Debating Society in 2000 to replace the Management Cup.
 The Management Cup was presented by Mr Don Harden, a past President of The Wellington Speaking Union, who, before moving to Australia was very active in local speaking events.